-  After a few months I managed to find another retail job.
+After a few months, I managed to find another retail job.
 This time I had some experience behind me.
-It wasn’t a happy experience but It was something to build on.
-But I still had a long way to go and I was still scarred from my first experience.
+Although it wasn’t a positive experience, it was something to build on.
+But, I still had a long way to go and was still scarred from my first experience of employment.

 This job had a different atmosphere.
-It was a lot more busier, had a lot more staff and I felt I could “blend” in a little more.
-Again, lack of communication and inexperience, came back to plague me.
-In time I would learn how to improve on my communication a little.
+It was a lot more busier, had a lot more staff and I felt I could “blend in” a little more.

 What I Learnt

-  I kept to my own department and I’ve had colleagues come to me and say “could you do this” I just explained that I have my work to do.
-And they were fine with it.
-If I got my work done I would go to another department and help a colleague and they would help me in return.
-This was also a way for me to learn how to communicate with other people.
+I kept to my own department and had colleagues come to me and ask if I could do a task for them, when this would happen I’d just explain that I had my own work to do – and they were fine with it!
+If I got my work done early, I would go to another department and help a colleague, and they would help me in return.
+This was a great way for me to learn how to communicate with other people.

-  If a customer enquired about a certain department I would point them in the right direction.
-If I knew that my work would get done and I could see they were lost I would take them there and make my way back, no awkward standing around.
+If a customer enquired about a certain department, I would point them in the right direction.
+If I knew that my work would get done and I could see they were lost, I would take them there and make my way back – without any awkward standing around and staring.

-  Sometimes if I misunderstood an instruction or a task I simply asked a work colleague.
-I started to walk with my head high.
-I also started greeting my work colleagues when I saw them in the mornings.
+If I misunderstood an instruction or a task, I would simply ask a co-worker for help.
+I started to walk with my head high and even started greeting my colleagues when I saw them in the mornings.

 I would put myself forward for certain jobs, such as tills and stock take.
 My learning speed has always been slower than average, due to my autism, but learning these new skills was a right of passage for me.
 I learned that I needed to carry on and learn as I go; that giving up on things meant I would never learn anything.